great hidden gem

 Cons: The township does not allow concrete tees, but the crew is in the process of putting together some great rubber tees.
 I think that some of the shorter par 3s on the back nine get a little repetitive and don't flow well with the rest of the course.
 I would also like to see a few more opportunities for risk-reward decisions in the woods, relying on multiple lines or fairways on some holes.
 Ticks are a common occurrence, so make sure to check yourself when you get home!

 Other Thoughts: This course is constantly improving and will keep getting better for years.
 Adam and the SJDG crew do a great job here.
+I uploaded photos for the course as an addition to my review!

 4 of 5 people found this review helpful.